rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/04 Combining streams.md

 Combining streams
 =================

-An `Observable` is different from any other collection in the sense that it can have a notion of time to it.
-The event stream of a button in user interface does not emit events constantly; it only emits an event whenever the button is pressed.
+An `Observable` is different from an `Iterable` in the sense that it can have a notion of time to it.
+The event stream of a button in user interface does not emit events constantly; it only emits an event whenever the button is clicked.
-Sometimes the button is pressed many times in a short period, other times it is almost never pressed.
+Sometimes the button is clicked many times in a short period, other times it remains inactive for a while.
 The same holds for mouse moves, key presses and other event-based sources.
 More surprising sources are network responses and database query
 results: in a network it might take some time before the response on a request comes in; depending on the complexity of the query it may take a long time before the database has finished computing the result.
 Because of this notion of time